alipirani88/assembly_umich/README.md

   -f2 FILE_2            Paired End file 2
-  -c CROP               choose crop value to crop the reads -reference REFERENCE  Provide a reference genome for Abacas Contig ordering
+  -c CROP               choose crop value to crop the reads -reference REFERENCE  Provide a reference genome for Abacas Contig ordering -ariba ARIBA          Run ariba AMR or MLST on clean reads. expected values:
+                        AMR/MLST/BOTH
+  -assembly ASSEMBLY    Select one of the following assembly options:
+                        "wga":Only Spades Whole Genome Assembly or "plasmid":
+                        Only Plasmid Assembly or "Both": Perform both wga and plasmid assembly.
+Default:wga Options:
+                        wga/plasmid/both

 ```

 The script can be invoked at any step provided it is supplied with valid -start_step and -end-step flags.